Massage Helps Ease Arthritis Pain and Improve Mobility

 The research included 200 patients with osteoarthritis in their knees who were randomly divided into three groups.
 One group received a one-hour, weekly Swedish massage for eight weeks.
 Another group received a light-touch control treatment.
 The final group received no extra care other than their usual regimen.
 After eight weeks, each group again was randomized to continue with massage or light-touch every other week or to receive no treatment for the remainder of the study, which spanned 52 weeks.

 The patients were assessed every two months.
 At eight weeks, massage significantly improved patients’ scores on the questionnaire, which assessed pain, stiffness, and functional limitations, compared to light-touch and usual care.
 Massage improved pain, stiffness, and physical function.

 At 52 weeks, the twice-monthly massages maintained the improvements that were observed at eight weeks.
 However, the massages did not provide an additional benefit.
 The study also found that there were no significant differences between the groups at 52 weeks.

 Researchers concluded that “medical practitioners treating patients newly diagnosed with osteoarthritis may want to recommend a course of massage therapy as the initial treatment plan, followed by a continued use of pain medications or other standard therapies to maintain the benefits sustained from the massage therapy.”
 Read more.

 Cancer Patients Offered Massages at Western Michigan Hospital

-Cancer patients at Mercy Hospital in Wet Michigan now can take advantage of oncology massages.
-The service is offered is free on an outpatient basis.
-Licensed therapists are trained to use traditional massage therapy techniques, while adapting to chemo and radiation side effects.
-The massage is expected to help patients reduce stress, increase sleep, promote relaxation and minimize pain.
+Cancer patients at Mercy Hospital in Wet Michigan can now take advantage of oncology massages.
+The service is offered free on an outpatient basis.
+Licensed therapists are trained to use traditional massage therapy techniques while adapting to chemo and radiation side effects.
+The massage is expected to help patients reduce stress, increase sleep, promote relaxation, and minimize pain.
 Read more

 Care2 Recommends Massage Therapy for Back Pain Relief